 Grouping CIs into datasets

 This section aligns with Stage 3, Step 17, "Task 5.
 Group CIs into datasets," of the Step-by-Step Guide to Building a CMDB.
-A dataset is a collection of CIs and relationships for a given purpose.
+A dataset is a collection of configuration items (CIs) and relationships for a given purpose.
 Together they form a picture of some state, time, or configuration.

 The primary purpose of datasets is to partition data according to the providers of that data.
 Each discovery application that you use should store the data that it discovers in a separate dataset.
-Data in a separate database that you import to BMC Atrium CMDB through Atrium Integrator should be stored in a separate dataset.
+Data in a separate database that you import to BMC Atrium Configuration Management Database (BMC Atrium CMDB) through Atrium Integrator should be stored in a separate dataset.

 You can also use datasets for other methods of partitioning data.
 For example, you could use datasets to represent production data or obsolete data.
 Your datasets do not all need to contain different versions of the same CIs and relationships.
 For example, you could use datasets to hold: